 “Novartis is an important partner in delivering health solutions to our community.
 Innovation in research and development is essential, and we appreciate Novartis’ contribution, including investing around $30 million in R&D here in Australia each year.”
 John Alexander MP, Liberal Member for Bennelong said.
 “It’s wonderful to welcome their businesses to Macquarie Park as one integrated team and to see they have already been supporting partners in the community by sharing their new facilities for key events” he added.

 Essential to the new office and Novartis’ new way of working is mobility.
 The IT connectivity throughout the building supports technologies to ensure mobility and accessibility so people can easily work from any space in the office.
 These include a Find Me application showing where associates are working, Follow Me print queue to print in any area and the ability to connect wirelessly to present in the various meeting spaces.

 “By breaking down barriers and working more collaboratively, we can focus on innovating for Australian patients, which is at the centre of everything we do.
 Collaboration is also essential to ensuring we continue to provide value to patients and the government, and enable new treatments that help make a meaningful difference for many Australians.
 In 2016 we celebrate 20 years of Novartis and we look forward to continuing to be a part of healthcare in Australia for many years to come.” said Brian Gladsden.

 Issued by CUBE on behalf of Novartis.
-For media enquiries or interview opportunities, please contact Georgina Morris from CUBE on 0433 469 961 or [email protected] or Alexandra Suvajac Head of Communications, Novartis on 0416 928 744 or [email protected]
+For media enquiries or interview opportunities, please contact Georgina Morris from CUBE on 0433 469 961 or [email protected] or Camilla Jury Head of Corporate Communications [email protected]

 Novartis is a diversified healthcare company and our uniquely broad business portfolio focuses on science-based healthcare sectors that are growing, reward innovation and enhance the lives of patients.